jalaleddinemaoukil/jalaleddinemaoukil/README.md

 ## About Me

-I'm a **Cloud & Full-Stack Developer** with an entrepreneurial mindset.
-Over 3 years, I've combined technical expertise with business acumen—delivering solutions that don't just work beautifully, but drive real revenue and growth.
+I'm a Cloud & Full-Stack Developer with an entrepreneurial mindset.
+Over 3 years, I have combined technical expertise with business acumen-delivering solutions that don't just work beautifully but actually drive revenue and growth.

-From **freelance web design businesses** to **enterprise cloud architectures**, I understand both the code and the client.
-I build systems that scale technically *and* commercially.
+I understand both the code and client, from freelance web design businesses to enterprise cloud architectures.
+I build systems that scale technically and commercially.

-**Current ventures:**
+Current ventures:

-- Running a freelance design & development practice, delivering conversion-optimized websites
+Running a freelance design & development practice, delivering conversion-optimized websites.
-- Architecting cloud-native solutions on Azure for real-world IoT applications
-- Mentoring teams on modern web development and best practices
+Architecting cloud-native solutions on Azure for real-world IoT applications, Mentoring teams on modern web development and best practices.

 ---